ellingtonsantos/SellValue/README.md

 5. Restart WoW

 ## Usage
-* Displays sell values after get this information from any seller
+* Displays sell values after get this information from vendors
-* It shows sell values after get this information with vendors
 * Use /il command to open Inventory List